pcafrica/advanced_programming_2024-2025/lectures/11/11-py_classes_modules.md

 # Deleters

-We've talked about getting information and setting information, but what about deletting information?
+We've talked about getting information and setting information, but what about deleting information?
 This is typically used to do some clean up and is defined with the `@<attribute>.deleter` decorator.

 ```python
 class AdvProgMember: